Narek-Pogosian/Tmdb/README.md

 - **Search Functionality**: Quickly find movies, TV shows, and actors using the search box.
 - **Detailed Information**: Get comprehensive details about your favorite movies, TV shows, and actors.

-## 👀 Live Demo

-Check out the live version of the project [here](https://tv-movies-seven.vercel.app/)!

 ## 🛠️ Tech Stack

 - **Vite**